 When deciding whether to share or publish a catalog, determine who should have access to the catalog and its contents.
-Publishing the catalog makes it accessible to all organizations, assuming that users have the View Published catalog permission.
-Sharing allows more granular access control based on users and groups instead of organizations.
+Publishing the catalog makes it accessible to all organizations, assuming that users have the View Published Catalogs permission.
+Sharing allows more granular access control based on users and groups within the organization where the catalog was created.
 The following are use case examples for a published catalog in enterprise and service provider environments.